 The Convention was signed amid concerns that the harvesting of Antarctic krill would upset the food chain in the Southern Ocean and harm the many species that eat krill, including penguins, whales, and seals.
 Shortly after the Commission began to meet, the marbled rock cod fishery was closed due to overfishing and stock depletion.
-Since then, information on Antarctic fisheries has improved considerably, although there is still room for improvement.
 In the 1990s, the Commission had to confront a crisis of illegal fishing for the newly popular Patagonian toothfish, sold as Chilean seabass.
 CCAMLR continues to make progress in effective management of Southern Ocean fisheries, but many challenges lie ahead.

 ASOC works to protect Southern Ocean fisheries by:

 - Attending CCAMLR meetings as an NGO observer and presenting the views of the conservation community to CCAMLR Members;